cory2067/gtsosu/README.md

 Next, specify the current year for the tournament in `year-config.js`.
 This is required so that when a user navigates to `/tourney/home`, it knows which year of the tourney to open by default.
 Old iterations of the tourney can be accessed by explicitly including the year in the url, such as `/2020/agts/home`.

+Now, you should be able to view your new tournament.
+Configure the settings (e.g. rank restrictions) by clicking the pencil icon next to the tourney name.

 Finally, add translations as specified below.

 ## Translations